 - Outside Employment

 - Close-Out and Final Reporting

 Southern Oregon University recognizes the value of sponsored research and programs.
-Through external support, faculty are able to conduct research and develop programs that improve the quality of education for students, provide information and services that benefit our community and state, and, on a larger scale, contribute to the body of knowledge that can be used for the benefit of humanity.
-Grants Administration, which resides in the Executive Vice President and Provost's Office, provides support for faculty in applications for outside funding in the following areas:
+Through external support, faculty/staff are able to conduct research and develop programs that improve the quality of education for students, provide information and services that benefit our community and state, and, on a larger scale, contribute to the body of knowledge that can be used for the benefit of humanity.
+Grants Administration, which resides in the Provost Office, provides support for faculty/staff in applications for outside funding in the following areas:

 - Proposal Clearance